DperParadise/DanZork/README.md

 Your character is unfairly jailed in a medieval prison.
 You have to find a way to get out of it, will you dare to find your way out? or will you perish in the hands of terrible guards?

 ## Author
-Daniel Perez Paraiso
+Daniel Pérez Paraíso
 GitHub link:

 ## Accepted commands